Morzep

 • Make all your monthly payments on time to avoid late fees

-• Consider buying used textbooks, as course materials can add up to one of the biggest college essential expenses
+• Consider buying used textbooks, as course materials can add up to one of the biggest college expenses

 • Consider alternative transportation methods (ditch your car and opt for public transport instead)